COVID-19 Related Time to Degree Blanket Exception

 Normative Time for the Doctoral Degree

 Normative time to degree is the number of years considered reasonable for a full-time doctoral student to complete their degree program.
 The time varies for doctoral students from four to six years and is measured from the time you begin graduate study at any level at UC Davis.
-Up to three quarters of non-registered status (PELP, Filing Fee) are permitted without penalty during your graduate study.
+Non-registered statuses (PELP, Filing Fee) are not counted towards normative time.

-Graduate Council policy requires doctoral students to submit their dissertation 12 registered quarters from the date they pass the qualifying exam.
-If the dissertation has not been filed by the 12th quarter, Graduate Studies Advisors will send a notification to the student, their Graduate Coordinator, and their Graduate Chair stating that the student is beyond normative time to the degree, and has three additional registered quarters to file the dissertation.
-If the dissertation is not filed in three quarters, the program may recommend the student's disqualification.
-Students, with support from their major professor and Graduate Advisor, may petition for an exception to the Time to Degree policy by submitting the Time to Degree Extension Request, along with a timeline for completion of remaining work, and a letter of support from their major professor.
+Graduate Council policy requires doctoral students to file their dissertation within 12 registered quarters after passing the Qualifying Examination.
+If a student has not filed their dissertation by the 12th quarter, Graduate Studies will send a notification to the student stating the student is beyond normative time to the degree and has three additional registered quarters to file the dissertation.
+If the dissertation is not filed in three quarters, the student is subject to a recommendation for disqualification from their program.
+Students, with support from their major professor and Graduate Advisor, may petition for an exception to the Time to Degree policy by submitting the Time to Degree Extension Request, along with a timeline for completion of remaining work, and a letter of support from the major professor.

 Normative Time for the Master's Degree